turingschool/curriculum/tutorials/debugging/debugger.markdown

 If the debugger is *not* loaded when execution hits the `debugger` line, there will be a warning in the output log.

 If it is properly loaded, execution will pause and drop you into the debugger interface.
-If you're in the middle of a request this console will appear in the window/process where your server is normally outputting it's logging information:
+If you're in the middle of a request this console will appear in the window/process where your server is normally outputting its logging information:

 ```
 [Timestamp] INFO  WEBrick::HTTPServer#start: pid=78725 port=3000